-The Aspirnaut™ Summer Research Internship Program is a hands-on and mentored basic science research laboratory experience for undergraduate students interested in a career in biomedical research.
-The program is supported by the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health and recruitment is targeted to underrepresented racial and ethnic groups, Native Americans and those from geographically- and economically-disadvantaged backgrounds as defined by the federal government.*
+The Aspirnaut™ Summer Research Internship Program is a 10-week hands-on and mentored basic science research laboratory experience for undergraduate students interested in a career in biomedical research.
+The program features a holistic approach that augments the discovery science experience with professional skills development and guided self-discovery.
+The program is supported by the division of Kidney, Urology, and Hematologic Diseases (KUH) in the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of the National Institutes of Health.
+Recruitment is targeted to underrepresented racial and ethnic groups, Native Americans, and those from geographically-, economically-, and educationally diverse backgrounds.

 The Leadership Alliance Summer Research Early Identification Program (SR-IEP) offers undergraduates, interested in pursuing a Ph.D. or M.D./Ph.D., the opportunity to work for eight to ten weeks under the guidance of a faculty or research mentor at a participating Alliance Institution.